"Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it." Matthew 7:13

 He sheaths Frostflame, pledging only to draw it again if Brythland or Pallavarre are about to fall, forsaking the sword Frostflame—an answer to her prayers.
 Thus, Cedric Redbeard eludes his doom through her love.

 LaFinnda marries him, Pallavarre remains independent, and their son inherits Brythland’s throne.
-Their daughter marries a Pallavarrian prince, and she inherits Pallavarre’s throne from her mother, establishing the tradition of a ruling queen and prince-consort.
+Their daughter marries a Pallavarren prince, and she inherits Pallavarre’s throne from her mother, establishing the tradition of a ruling queen and prince-consort.
 The people name Pallavarre’s capital city after her.

 And so Brythland and the free folk of the Northland enter a time of peace and prosperity.
 Their High-King, Cedric Redbeard, builds Califax, the Rainbow Keep, where, as in Pallavarre, scholarship and the arts flourish.